http://www.cnn.com/2007/TECH/science/07/11/globalwarming.overview/index.html

 "The Arctic is screaming," said Mark Serreze, senior scientist at the government's snow and ice data center in Boulder, Colorado.

-"The Arctic is often cited as the canary in the coal mine for climate warming," said Zwally, who as a teenager hauled coal.
+This week, after reviewing his own new data, NASA climate scientist Jay Zwally said: "At this rate, the Arctic Ocean could be nearly ice-free at the end of summer by 2012, much faster than previous predictions.""The Arctic is often cited as the canary in the coal mine for climate warming," said Zwally, who as a teenager hauled coal.
 "Now as a sign of climate warming, the canary has died.
 It is time to start getting out of the coal mines."

 White sea ice reflects about 80 percent of the sun's heat off Earth, NASA's Zwally said.
 When there is no sea ice, about 90 percent of the heat goes into the ocean which then warms everything else up.
 Warmer oceans then lead to more melting.